OBGYN Training Programs and Requirements

 Training Requirements and Recommendations

-To become an OB/GYN, applicants must earn a bachelor's degree, complete medical school and fulfill a 4-year residency requirement.
+To become an OB/GYN, individuals must earn a bachelor's degree, complete medical school and fulfill a 4-year residency requirement.
 During residency, students spend at least 50 hours per week attending to patients and learning from doctors.
 After they complete their residency, applicants must then take boards or licensing examinations before they can legally practice medicine.

 OB/GYNs need to have strong communication skills, make quick decisions, be self-motivated and be able to work long hours.
 Since advances are often made to medical technology, OB/GYNs must also be willing to keep abreast of changes through continued education or workshops and seminars.